-Introducing Storage Gateway
+Introducing AWS Storage Gateway

-High Availability on VMware.
-Storage Gateway provides high availability on VMware through a set of health-checks integrated with VMware vSphere High Availability (VMware HA).
-With this integration, a Storage Gateway deployed in a VMware environment on-premises, or in VMware Cloud on AWS, will automatically recover from most service interruptions in under 60 seconds.
+High Availability on VMware: Storage Gateway provides high availability on VMware through a set of health-checks integrated with VMware vSphere High Availability (VMware HA).
+With this integration, Storage Gateway deployed in a VMware environment on-premises, or in VMware Cloud on AWS, will automatically recover from most service interruptions in under 60 seconds.
 This protects storage workloads against hardware, hypervisor, or network failures, storage errors, or software errors, such as connection timeouts and file share or volume unavailability.

-The Volume Gateway presents your applications block storage volumes using the iSCSI protocol.
+Volume Gateway presents your applications block storage volumes using the iSCSI protocol.
 Data written to these volumes can be asynchronously backed up as point-in-time snapshots of your volumes, and stored in the cloud as Amazon EBS snapshots.
-You can back up your on-premises Volume Gateway volumes using the service’s native snapshot scheduler or the AWS Backup service.
+You can back up your on-premises Volume Gateway volumes using the service’s native snapshot scheduler or by using the AWS Backup service.
 In both cases, volume backups are stored as Amazon EBS snapshots in AWS.
 These snapshots are incremental backups that capture only changed blocks.
 All snapshot storage is also compressed to minimize your storage charges.

 Storage Gateway Deployment Options